Is Your Relationship Really Balanced?

-Imbalance creeps into the sexual area of a relationship as both sides have a very different perception of what their own sexual needs are as well as the needs for their partner.
+Imbalance creeps into the sexual area of a relationship as both sides have a very different perception of what their own sexual needs are as well as the needs of their partner.

 Let’s check it out from a hypothetical viewpoint.

-Both are happy in pleasure sex is bringing to their lives.
+Both are happy with the pleasure that sex is bringing to their lives.

-Time rolls on and the female changes her own expectations to include more non-sexual activity such as cuddles and hugs.
+Time rolls on and the female changes her own expectations to include more non-sexual activities such as cuddles and hugs.

 What gradually happens next is the balance changes to lower sexual frequency (which unbalances the male) and higher non-sexual contact (better balancing the female).

-So the guy starts easing up on initiating sexual activity as he doesn’t see the women is that interested in love making.
+So the guy starts easing up on initiating sexual activity as he doesn’t see the woman is that interested in lovemaking.